gauthamkolluru/resume/resume.md

 Cloud & Bigdata: **Google Cloud Platform (GCP), Hadoop, Spark, Snowflake, Airflow**

-Others: Can __RTMD__ (Read the Manual & Develop)

 ## Experience

 ### Data Engineer, [Cisco](https://www.cisco.com); Raleigh, NC, USA --- 2021-Present

+- Enhanced the functionality of existing data pipelines and improved the performance by 20% on average.
+- Enhanced the performance of a LLM and RAG based chatbot by 30% by implementing caching.
-- *Designing and developing 2 data pipelines* to build a chatbot that could convert a natural language query into a SQL query using LLM.
+- *Designed and developed data pipelines* to build a chatbot that could convert a natural language query into a SQL query using LLM.
 - Built multiple automated data pipelines for major telecom and networking companies in USA collecting router status periodically for further analytics
 - Built pipelines around **Threat Analytics** system for a major telecom customer that has been running since 3 years